Forensic Nursing Programs

 5. Cleveland State University

-Cleveland State University’s MSN Forensic Track can be completed online or on-campus.
+Cleveland State University offers an MSN Forensic Track that students can complete online or on-campus.
 This Forensic Nurse program prepares graduates to apply the science of nursing against the backdrop of legal matters and investigative efforts.
-The same elite faculty that teaches on campus teaches through the distance-learning platform.
+The same elite faculty that teaches on-campus teaches through the distance-learning platform.
 The Commission on Collegiate Nursing Education (CCNE) accredits the forensic track program.

-The Cleveland State University was established in 1923 as Fenn College but is now a member school of the University System of Ohio.
+The Cleveland State University was established in 1923 as Fenn College.
+It is now a member school of the University System of Ohio.
 This state university’s 85-acre campus is home to more than 17,000 students and 70 different degree programs.
-Forensic Nursing Certificate programs such as Cleveland State’s, students are prepared with the skills and experience to enter a variety of professions within the legal, law enforcement and mental health professionals.
+Forensic Nursing Certificate programs such as Cleveland State’s, students are prepared with the skills and experience to enter a variety of professions within the legal, law enforcement, and mental health professions.

 Format: Online or on-campus